brennanfee/dotfiles/README.md

 **Prerequisites: RCM and CURL.**

 To set up or reinstall a machine to use the dotfiles you must first install RCM and curl.
-Once installed, clone this repo into the ~/.dotfiles directory and follow the steps below.
+At this point you should also install any needed SSH keys in order to perform the following clone.
+Once configured, clone this repo into the ~/.dotfiles directory and follow the steps below.

 1. Execute ~/.dotfiles/setup.sh